-Modifications to the Bitcoin Protocol
+Modifications to the Ethereum Protocol

-The Bitcoin Network is an open-source project with no official developer or group of developers that controls the Bitcoin Network.
-However, the Bitcoin Network's development is overseen by a core group of developers.
-The core developers are able to access, and can alter, the Bitcoin Network source code and, as a result, they are responsible for quasi-official releases of updates and other changes to the Bitcoin Network's source code.
+The Ethereum Network is an open-source project with no official developer or group of developers that controls the Ethereum Network.
+However, the Ethereum Network's development has historically been overseen by the Ethereum Foundation and a core group of developers.
+The Ethereum Foundation and core developers are able to access, and can alter, the Ethereum Network source code and, as a result, they are responsible for quasi-official releases of updates and other changes to the Ethereum Network's source code.